quicbit-js/qb-json-tok/readme.md

 ## Example

-Tokenizer tracks no state, it simply sifts through JSON tokens without a care - and without overhead.
+Tokenizer tracks minimal state, it simply sifts through JSON tokens without a care - and without overhead.
 Validating numbers and unicode escape sequences, keeping track of depth and paths, validating open/closed objects and arrays, searching for key patterns...  any of that is up to the callback.